Home Privacy Policy Feedback Link to us Site Map

-Question: In Access 2003/XP/2000/97, I want to create a form that generates a number of records at once.
+Question: In Microsoft Access 2003/XP/2000/97, I want to create a form that generates a number of records at once.
 Each record should be assigned a sequential number that I can control.
 I need the format of the sequential number to be:

 OD00000001